barkhavarshney/Text-Translation-using-Hugging-Face/README.md

 ```

 </details> <details> <summary><strong>Explanation of Dependencies</strong></summary>
-torch: This is the core library of PyTorch, a deep learning framework used for model training and inference.
+Torch: This is the core library of PyTorch, a deep learning framework used for model training and inference.
 You might need a specific version compatible with your CUDA version (e.g., cu117 for CUDA 11.7).
 Check PyTorch’s website for the right version based on your hardware.

-transformers: The Hugging Face library provides pre-trained models and tools for natural language processing (NLP), including the M2M-100 model used in this project.
+Transformers: The Hugging Face library provides pre-trained models and tools for natural language processing (NLP), including the M2M-100 model used in this project.

 sentencepiece: A tokenizer and text processor library that is often required by models from Hugging Face, including M2M-100.

-numpy: A fundamental package for numerical computing in Python, required by many machine learning libraries, including PyTorch.
+Numpy: A fundamental package for numerical computing in Python, required by many machine learning libraries, including PyTorch.

-pandas: Useful for data manipulation and preprocessing tasks, such as loading and cleaning the dataset before model training.
+Pandas: Useful for data manipulation and preprocessing tasks, such as loading and cleaning the dataset before model training.

 scikit-learn: Provides tools for model evaluation metrics like the BLEU score, precision, recall, etc. This is optional but useful for model performance evaluation.